DEFRA/cyltfr-app/tools/compose/README.md

 You can then put an environment file in this directory for each container.

+You can then run the service as a whole by running

+`docker compose up -d`

 # Environment setup

 Each environment file will need specific things in for the inter-container communication.